polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

 1. Build the project with the following configurations:

-1.1 set both MPFS_HAL_FIRST_HART and MPFS_HAL_LAST_START to 1 in mss_sw_config.h
+    1.1.
+Set both MPFS_HAL_FIRST_HART and MPFS_HAL_LAST_START to 1 in mss_sw_config.h

-2. modify the start address of your application to 0x80000000 using the ddr_cached_32bit memory section in the mpfs-ddr-loaded-by-boot-loader.ld linker script
+    1.2.
+Modify the start address of your application to 0x80000000 using the ddr_cached_32bit memory section in the mpfs-ddr-loaded-by-boot-loader.ld linker script

-3. Build the project using Softconsole or makefile provided

-4. Load the [MPFS HAL DDR demo](https://github.com/polarfire-soc/polarfire-soc-bare-metal-library/tree/master/examples/mpfs-hal/mpfs-hal-ddr-demo)  program to eNVM.
+2. Load the [MPFS HAL DDR demo](https://github.com/polarfire-soc/polarfire-soc-bare-metal-library/tree/master/examples/mpfs-hal/mpfs-hal-ddr-demo)  program to eNVM.
 This boots the Icicle kit and prints information on UART0

-5. Use Ymodem to load this program to DDR (use bin file located in the Debug directory of this example project)
+3. Use Ymodem to load this program to DDR (use bin file located in the Debug directory of this example project)

-6. Connect using "mpfs-uart-mac-freertos-lwip-DDR-Release" debug
+4. Connect using "mpfs-uart-mac-freertos-lwip-DDR-Release" debug

-7. Add any break-points as desired desire
+5. Add any break-points as desired

-8. Press resume button on the debugger
+6. Press resume button on the debugger

-9. Select option 7 "Start U54_1 from DDR @0x80000000"
+7. Select option 7 "Start U54_1 from DDR @0x80000000"

-10. The FreeRTOS AMP example project should start running and displaying messages over UART3.
+8. The FreeRTOS AMP example project should start running and displaying messages over UART3.